-League of Women Voters of Delaware Price on Carbon Study - 2015-2016

-Summary of Findings
+League of Women Voters of Delaware Price on Carbon Study Summary of Findings

 Putting a price on greenhouse gas (GHG) emissions - called "a price on carbon" - will reduce demand for fossil fuels and is a positive step toward reducing those emissions.
 Pricing carbon can be done using either a carbon tax/fee or a system of cap and trade.
-The Delaware LWV Price on Carbon (DEPOC) study is not adequate to determine a preference.
-Both pricing mechanisms have been tried in many parts of the world; both can be successful.
+Our study is not adequate to determine a preference.
+Both have been tried in many parts of the world; both can be successful.